 As a credit granting organization, credit quality is a key risk management area.
 The credit union's standard for credit quality measures continue to remain strong.
-Delinquency greater than 90 days decreased to .18% of loans at December 31, 2019.
-This level compares favorably to levels experienced by our peer credit union group in Saskatchewan and is stronger than the Saskatchewan credit union system average.
+Delinquency greater than 90 days increased to .25% of loans at December 31, 2020.
+While this is up slightly from the previous year, we are very pleased with this result.
+The uncertainty in the stability of not only the Canadian Economy, but the world as a whole, we feel the Credit Union and its members have performed very well.
+The Government of Canada implemented a mortgage deferral program for all Canadians both personal and business to assist with the financial stress.
+Our membership did have signification uptake in this program, however almost all have now returned to regular payments.
+Our level of delinquency compares favorably to levels experienced by our peer credit union group in Saskatchewan and is lower than the Saskatchewan credit union system average.
 Radius Credit Union monitors its exposure to potential credit losses and maintains both a general and specific loan allowances accordingly.
-This year the allowance numbers increased significantly.
-There was an additional \$233 thousand to the specific allowance and a write down on the Moose Jaw Condo Development property by an additional \$650 thousand.
-These provisions and write downs were made in 2019, even though Radius has not sustained a direct loss as of yet.
-This is done in order to allow for future anticipated losses associated to certain loans, and properties.
+This year the allowance numbers increased.
+There was an additional \$200 thousand to the specific allowance and a write down on the Moose Jaw Condo Development property by an additional \$250 thousand.
+These provisions and write-downs were made in 2020, even though Radius has not sustained a direct loss as of yet.
+This happens in order to allow for future anticipated losses associated to certain loans, and properties.